OASIS Matrix products are naturally derived extracellular matrix (ECM) scaffolds that support the body’s ability to repair and rebuild damaged tissue.

 OASIS® Ultra Tri-layer Matrix

 Three meshed/fenestrated layers of naturally derived ECM.
-Additional material allows for weekly visits and challenging wounds with degrading enzymes.
+Additional material allows for weekly visit intervals and challenging wounds with degrading enzymes.

 OASIS® XL Matrix

-Two-layer structure provides perforated layers of naturally derived ECM for 600cm2 of coverage, ideal for large surface area wounds and burns.
+Two-layer structure provides perforated layers of naturally derived ECM for 600cm2 of coverage,4 for larger surface area wounds and burns.

 OASIS® MICRO